• Skip to primary navigation

 Posted on 10.24.24

 Completing your continuing education requirements is an essential requirement for all insurance agents to keep their insurance license active.
 Almost every state also requires agents to file a renewal application (only FL, NC, and MI do not require a renewal application).
 In all but three states (MA, AZ, and NV), these requirements must be met every two (2) years prior to the licensee’s expiration date.
 Failure to meet these requirements most frequently results in the license being considered “expired” or “inactive.”
-In most cases, the agent is prohibited from transacting insurance, and the license will be terminated altogether if the requirements are not met and additional fees and penalties paid—usually within one (1) year.
+In most cases, the agent is prohibited from transacting insurance, and the license will be terminated altogether if the requirements are not met and additional fees and penalties are not paid, usually within one (1) year.

 Why Waiting Until the Last Minute To Take CE Can Be Risky When Renewing Your Insurance License